 Why Choose Duke

-Duke is one of three North Carolina centers recognized as a Tuberous Sclerosis Clinic, and we are the only facility in the state to receive the Center of Excellence designation from the Tuberous Sclerosis Alliance, a nonprofit professional and community-based association dedicated to tuberous sclerosis research and advocacy.
-This recognizes that we meet clinical practice standards for the highest quality care of children and adults with tuberous sclerosis.
+Duke is one of only three North Carolina centers recognized as a Tuberous Sclerosis Clinic, and we are the only facility in the state to receive the Center of Excellence designation from the Tuberous Sclerosis Alliance -- a nonprofit professional association dedicated to tuberous sclerosis research and advocacy.
+This recognizes that we meet clinical practice standards for the highest-quality care of children and adults with tuberous sclerosis.
 People travel from across the country to seek care at Duke for TSC.

-Our specialists stay current with ongoing research and the newest therapies for treating complications associated with tuberous sclerosis.
-This includes basic science research and new therapies for managing and preventing epileptic seizures in children.
+Our specialists stay up to date with ongoing research and the newest therapies for treating complications associated with tuberous sclerosis complex.
+We participate in clinical trials to discover new and better therapies for managing tuberous sclerosis complex and related conditions.

-If your child has seizures -- as more than 80 percent of patients with tuberous sclerosis do -- pediatric epilepsy specialists will be involved in his or her care.
-Duke has received the highest rating of Level 4 epilepsy center by the National Association of Epilepsy Centers, based on our expertise and use of high-tech imaging and surgical techniques.
+If you or your child has seizures -- they occur in more than 80% of people with tuberous sclerosis -- epilepsy specialists called epileptologists will be involved in your care.
+Duke is designated a Level 4 Epilepsy Center by the National Association of Epilepsy Centers, based on our expertise and use of high-tech imaging and surgical techniques.

 Transition to Adult Care

-Our experts help your child transition to adult care when he or she turns 18.
-This continuity of care ensures he or she continues to receive ongoing monitoring and treatment for this lifelong disease.
+Our experts help children make the transition to adult care when they turn 18.
+This continuity of care ensures your child continues to receive ongoing monitoring and treatment for this lifelong disease.

-Duke Children’s is designated a Level 1 children's surgery center by the American College of Surgeons.
+Duke Children’s Hospital is designated a Level 1 Children's Surgery Center by the American College of Surgeons.
 This designation recognizes Duke’s commitment to providing the safest and highest-quality surgical care for our young patients.
 It also recognizes our resources and specialists that are not readily available at many other hospitals.